wix-incubator/applitools-demo/README.md

 # applitools-demo
 A demo for integrating applitools eyes with pull-requests team city and github.
 Each step is documented in a commit.

-### 1. add Yaniv Efraim as admin to your repository
+### 1. Add Yaniv Efraim as admin to your repository
 If you want to know why => ask applitools :)

 ### 2. Add your repository to applitools